raoufzouaoui/spring-boot3-jwt/README.md

 ## Endpoints

+/products/welcome (GET): An unsecured endpoint for testing purposes.

+/products/new (POST): Register a new user.

+/products/authenticate (POST): Authenticate and obtain a JWT token.

 /products/all (GET): Secure endpoint accessible to users with the ROLE_ADMIN authority.
 Retrieve all products.

 /products/{id} (GET): Secure endpoint accessible to users with the ROLE_USER authority.
 Retrieve a specific product by its ID.